Digital manufacturing

 Printing

-The heart of the process is the material deposition. iPrint has a unique expertise in inkjet printing, developed during the research activities of the last decade and the hiring of worldwide experts in this field.
-One of the strengths of iPrint is the availability of print heads from most of the manufacturers.
-Depending on the customer and process needs, we will select the most suitable print head.
-The experience we have developed with the different print heads, combined with the very close collaboration with several key print head manufacutrers, are true assets of iPrint. iPrint is currently also in charge of testing new print heads not yet on the market.
-We are always one step ahead and can support you with the best selection of print head.
-This is of course also true for customers working with the binder jetting technology, where new print head can unlock an hidden potential of this booming technology.
+The heart of the process is material deposition. iPrint has unique expertise in inkjet printing thanks to a decade of research activities and the hiring of worldwide experts in this field.
+One of the strengths of iPrint is the availability of print heads and electronics from most of the leading manufacturers.
+Depending on customer and process needs, we will select the most suitable print head and electronics.
+The experience we have developed with different print heads, combined with the very close collaboration with several key print head manufacturers, is one of iPrint’s greatest assets. iPrint is currently also in charge of testing new print heads that are not yet on the market.
+We are always one step ahead and can provide support for the best selection of print head and electronics.
+This is of course also true for customers working with binder jetting technology, where new print heads can unlock the hidden potential of this booming technology.

-iPrint is also developing strong competences in hybrid advanced manufacturing processes, where we combine different printing technologies as inkjet, direct ink writing, extrusion or FDM together to overcome the limitations of each technology and allow new product to be digitally manufactured.
+iPrint is also developing strong competencies in hybrid advanced manufacturing processes combining different printing technologies, such as inkjet, direct ink writing, extrusion or FDM to overcome the limitations of each technology and allow new products to be digitally manufactured.

 Inkjet / Hybrid AM (DIW, MEX)